cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 If you decide to stay in academia, the natural goal is to become a tenured professor.
 But achieving this goal is not easy, to say the least.
 It will take about ten years to get (approximately 4 to 6 years working as a PostDoc, plus approximately 5 to 6 years as working as an Assistant Professor).

-The success or failure of this endeavor depends on many things.
+The success or failure of the academic career path depends on many things.
 Some of them are under your control, e.g. your research performance, but other depends on luck, networking, and the perceived impact of your academic contributions.
 For example, if you are into Theoretical Computer Science, then getting a large number of good publications during your time as a researcher is typically very difficult.
 This is true, especially when compared to other research fields, such as Machine Learning, where there is more opportunity to develop so-called “multidisciplinary research,” leading to more publications.